ajufrancis/neutron-lan/modeling.md

                   < - - - - - - - - - - - - stderr

-Since I worked on mobile agent paradigm based on Java primordial class loader in late 1990's for managing networking equipment, I have considered using mobile-agent paradigm for executing the latest scripts for neutron-lan always.
+Since I worked on mobile agent paradigm based on Java primordial class loader in late 1990's for managing networking equipment, I have considered using mobile-agent paradigm for executing the latest scripts for neutron-lan.
 However, that approach must have a significant scaling problem and I have decided to take the approach described above.

 <pre>
 $ python nlan-ssh.py '*' --scp file1.py